 - Although MUPIP EXTRACT does not require standalone access, without the -FREEZE qualifier to prevent the database to prevent updates, it does not guarantee a consistent state.
-Therefore, from an application standpoint, you might plan for a standalone access during a MUPIP EXTRACT operation. - Although MUPIP LOAD does not require standalone access, you should always assess the significance of performing a MUPIP LOAD operation when an application is running because it may result in an inconsistent application state for the database.

-• MUPIP commands that need standalone access issue a MUUSERLBK error on a crashed replicationenabled database and MUUSERECOV error in case of a non-replicated-but-journaled database.
-This page is intentionally left blank.
+Therefore, from an application standpoint, you might plan for a standalone access during a MUPIP EXTRACT operation. - Although MUPIP LOAD does not require standalone access, you should always assess the significance of performing a MUPIP LOAD operation when an application is running because it may result in an inconsistent application state for the database. - MUPIP commands that need standalone access issue a MUUSERLBK error on a crashed replication-enabled database and MUUSERECOV error in case of a non-replicated-but-journaled database.